About

 “The Suzuki Method of Actor Training was developed by Tadashi Suzuki, Artistic Director of the Suzuki Company of Toga (SCOT).
 This technique has gained a broad following in professional theatre circles including the Royal Shakespeare Company, among many.
 The Suzuki Method develops the actor’s inner physical sensibilities, and builds the will, stamina and concentration.
 The workshop activities include a series of exercises focussing on the use of the feet in relation to one’s centre.
 These exercises are designed to throw the body off centre while maintaining a consistent level of energy and not swaying the upper body.
 The training involves precise physical discipline to bring a heightened awareness and emotional and physical commitment to each moment on stage.
 The Suzuki Method is designed to gain expressive perspective and abilities, and to explore the power of the human body in the theatrical context.”
 The Japan Society

-From 1997 to 2007 Emma trained exclusively in the Suzuki Actor Training Method with repertory ensemble, Frank Theatre under the direction of Jacqui Carroll and John Nobbs.
-Inspired by this training in Australia and Japan, and 20+ years as a stage and screen actor, Emma Louise Pursey’s Integrated Actor Training is a set repertoire of rigorous, performative physical-based exercises that incorporate speech to focus on the core and feet in relation to the body, mind and voice.
+From 1997 to 2007 Emma trained exclusively in the Suzuki Method of Actor Training with repertory ensemble, Frank Theatre under the direction of Jacqui Carroll and John Nobbs.
+Inspired by this training in Australia and Japan, and three decades as a stage and screen actor, Emma Louise Pursey’s Suzuki-based Integrated Actor Training is a set repertoire of rigorous, performative physical-based exercises that incorporate speech to focus on the core and feet in relation to the body, mind and voice.

 In October 2016 Emma hosted and co-taught a masterclass here in Melbourne with renowned Japanese performer and former Suzuki company principal actor, Okubo Noriaki.
 Together they outlined the basic performative principles for this adapted methodology.

-The term ‘Integrated actor’ is credited to Dr Jo Loth, a former fellow Frank Theatre actor, now Head of Theatre and Performance at the University of the Sunshine Coast, who created this term as part of her Masters Project entitled ‘Developing a theatre of the integrated actor’.
+The term ‘Integrated Actor’ was coined by Dr Jo Loth—Frank Theatre alumna, Designated Linklater Teacher, and former Head of Theatre and Performance at the University of the Sunshine Coast and The National Theatre Drama School in Melbourne.
+Dr Loth developed the concept as part of her Master’s research project, ‘Developing a Theatre of the Integrated Actor‘.
 You can read the full thesis here.

 WHAT YOU WILL LEARN